SentreHEART

 Series A in 2009

-Alvine Pharmaceuticals, Inc. is a biopharmaceutical company focused on developing therapeutics for autoimmune and gastrointestinal diseases, with a particular emphasis on celiac disease.
-The company's lead product candidate, ALV003, is an orally administered mixture of two gluten-specific proteases designed to degrade gluten, the primary immunologic trigger for celiac disease.
-In addition to ALV003, Alvine is working on proteases that target other aspects of celiac disease, including Transglutaminase 2 (TG2) and the HLA-DQ2 antigen.
-Founded in 2005 and based in San Carlos, California, Alvine Pharmaceuticals operates as a subsidiary of ImmunogenX, LLC as of February 2016.
+Alvine Pharmaceuticals, Inc. is a biopharmaceutical company focused on discovering and developing biologics for autoimmune and inflammatory diseases, with a particular emphasis on celiac disease.
+The company's lead product, ALV003, is an orally administered mixture of two gluten-specific proteases designed to degrade gluten, the primary immunologic trigger for celiac disease.
+In addition to ALV003, Alvine is also developing other proteases that target celiac disease, including Transglutaminase 2 (TG2) and the HLADQ2 heterodimer.
+Founded in 2005 and based in San Carlos, California, Alvine Pharmaceuticals operates as a subsidiary of ImmunogenX, LLC.

 Gloucester Pharmaceuticals